WWBT: Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WWBT and WUPV, the latter of which is being acquired outright, and Gray's 93 television stations) under Gray's corporate umbrella.
-The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – resulted in WWBT and WUPV becoming sister stations to CBS affiliate WDBJ in Roanoke, ABC affiliate WHSV-TV in Harrisonburg and CBS affiliate WCAV in Charlottesville, along with their low-powered sister stations.
+The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – resulted in WWBT and WUPV becoming sister stations to CBS affiliate WDBJ and MyNetworkTV affiliate WZBJ in Roanoke, ABC affiliate WHSV-TV in Harrisonburg and CBS affiliate WCAV in Charlottesville, along with their low-power sister stations.
 The sale was approved on December 20, and was completed on January 2, 2019.

-Programming

-Syndicated programming

-Syndicated programming on WWBT includes Tamron Hall, The Kelly Clarkson Show, Entertainment Tonight, and Inside Edition among others.
-Live with Kelly and Ryan (and its predecessors) was broadcast on WWBT until it was dropped from its schedule on September 2021.
-At that time, the station moved the fourth hour of Today from 11 a.m. to its network-approved time at 10 a.m. and also debuted a new 11 a.m. newscast called NBC12 News: Before Noon.
-Kelly and Ryan didn't air in the Richmond market until September 5, 2022, when it began airing on WRLH the same day.

 News operation

 Channel 12 started offering local newscasts on the second day of broadcasting in April 1956.
 News department personnel initially worked out of cramped offices.
 Early on, however, the station gained prominence for covering local events live, years before WTVR and WXEX/WRIC began doing so.
 In the early-1970s, renovations at the studios allowed the channel's personnel to be expanded.
 News operations were expanded again into a new addition to the facilities in 1978.
 In the late-1980s, WWBT received a comprehensive on-air upgrade featuring an updated news set and graphics package.
 It was the first station in Richmond to use a satellite broadcasting truck called "LiveStar 12" and a helicopter identified as "Sky 12".

 On September 19, 1994, WWBT entered into a news share agreement with the areas Fox affiliate WRLH-TV (then owned by Abry Communications).
 This resulted in the area's first nightly prime time broadcast known as Fox News at 10.
 On January 8, 2001, the weeknight show was expanded to a full hour.
 Friday nights at 10:45, there is a fifteen-minute sports highlight program that airs called Fox First Sports.
 The prime time newscasts did not face competition until March 5, 2007, when WUPV launched a 35-minute weeknight show at 10 produced by WTVR.
 Weekend news on WUPV began October 20, 2007, and ended a year later on October 19.
 The final weeknight newscast on that channel was November 7.
 Three days later, WTVR management announced that the WUPV operation had been canceled due to high financial costs of production.